ciDSproj/ciDSproj.github.io/_dataanalysis/dataanalysis-2.md

 ---
 **Which are the companies with the highest number of job listings?**

->After grouping the job postings by the company, we visualize the results: Microsoft has the highest number of jobs, followed by Amazon and Zillow, then Facebook and Indeed.
+Notice that Microsoft has the highest number of jobs, followed by Amazon and Zillow.
 There are sixty-nine companies that posted only 1 job and 28 companies that listed 2 jobs.
 Most companies have between 1 and 10 jobs.